projectodd/stilts.projectodd.org/index.md

-If you'd like to have more control over the interactions between the STOMP protocol and your own code, you can drop down a layer, and work with the `MessageConduit` SPI, a part of the [Stilts Circus framework][circus].
+If you'd like to have more control over the interactions between the STOMP protocol and your own code, you can drop down a layer, and work with the `MessageConduit` SPI, a part of the [Stilts Message Conduit framework][conduit].
 This allows you to control all subscriptions and message transfer for each client connection at a single point.
 The underlying Circus framework handles the transactionality of the connections for you.